-We have acted as counsel to The Geo Group, Inc., a Florida corporation (the "Company.") in connection with that certain registration statement on Form S-4, File No. 333-173462 (the Registration Statement.") filed by Company and certain subsidiaries of the Company under the Securities Act of 1933, as amended (the "Act") relating to the issuance of the Company's 65/8% Senior Notes due 2021 (the "Exchange Notes") and the full and unconditional guarantees as to the payment of principal and interest on the Exchange Notes (the "Exchange Note Guarantees") by each of the other entities listed in the Registration Statement as Subsidiary Guarantors (the "Subsidiary Guarantors (the "Subsidiary Guarantors").
-Pursuant to the prospectus forming a part of the Registration Statement as Subsidiary Guarantors (the "Subsidiary Guarantors"), unconditional guarantees form the Exchange Notes for a like amount of its outstanding 65/8% Senior Notes due 2021 issued on February 10, 2011 (the "Old Notes"), which have not been registered under the Act, and to exchange the Exchange Note Guarantees for the full and unconditional guarantees as to the payment of principal and interest on the Old Notes by the Guarantors.
-The Exchange Notes and the Exchange Note Guarantees will be registered under the Act as set forth in the Registration Statement and will be issued upon consummation of the Exchange Offer pursuant to an Indenture, dated as of February 10, 2011 (the "Indenture"), among the Company, the Subsidiary Guarantors and Wells Fargo Bank, National Association, as trustee (the "Trustee").
+We have acted as counsel to The GEO Group, Inc., a Florida corporation (the "Company") in connection with that certain registration statement on Form S-4, File No. 333-173462 (the Registration Statement") filed by the Company and certain subsidiaries of the Company under the Securities Act of 1933, as amended (the "Act") relating to the issuance of the Company's 6%% Senior Notes due 2021 (the "Exchange Notes") and the full and unconditional guarantees as to the payment of principal and interest on the Exchange Notes as set forth in Article Ten of the Indenture referred to below (the "Exchange Note Guarantees") by each of the other entities listed in the Registration Statement (the "Subsidiary Guarantors").
+Pursuant to the prospectus forming a part of the Registration Statement (the "Company"), the Company is offering to exchange in the exchange offer (the "Exchange Note Guarantees") to to \$300,000,000 aggregate principal amount of Exchange Sor a like amount of its outstanding 6%% Senior Notes due 2021 issued on February 10, 2011 (the Old Notes"), which have not been registered under the Act, and to exchange the Exchange Note Guarantees for the full and unconditional guarantees as to the payment of principal and interest on the Kegistration Statement (the "Instee"), among the Company, the Subsidiary Guarantors.
+The Exchange Notes and the Exchange Note Guarantees will be registered under the Act as set forth in the Registration statement and will be issued upon consummation of the Exchange Offer pursuant to an Indenture, dated as of February 10, 2011 (the "Instee"), among the Company, the Subsidiary Guarantors and Wells Fargo Bank, National Association, as trustee (the "Tustee").